ad-astra-video/livepeer-app-pipelines/byoc-stream/worker/deep-live-cam/README.md

-# Deep Live Cam for ComfyUI
+# Deep Live Cam and Deep Fake Detection

-This node integrates the face-swapping capabilities from Deep Live Cam into ComfyUI, allowing you to perform real-time face swapping on images and video streams.
+This node integrates the face-swapping capabilities from Deep Live Cam, allowing you to perform real-time face swapping on images and video streams.

 ## Features